theonion/ansible-roles/README.md

 # America's Finest Ansible Roles

-This repo is an attempt to make some reusable, well tested ansible roles.
+This repo is an attempt to make some reusable, well tested ansible roles for ubuntu/debian systems.
 These roles will include:

  - [x] uwsgi
  - [ ] uwsgi-python-app